matusnovak/fineframework/doc/markdown/tutorial-graphics-window.md

 ```

 Next, you will need to override some basic method from ffw::GLFWRenderWindow:
-* **ffw::GLFWRenderWindow::Setup** - This method is called only once before the rendering begins.
+* **ffw::GLFWRenderWindow::setup** - This method is called only once before the rendering begins.
 Put your code here that needs to be executed once.
-* **ffw::GLFWRenderWindow::Render** - This method is called each frame.
+* **ffw::GLFWRenderWindow::render** - This method is called each frame.
 If you want to render something, this is a place to put it in.
-* **ffw::GLFWRenderWindow::Close** - This method is called only once when the window is begin destroyed.
+* **ffw::GLFWRenderWindow::close** - This method is called only once when the window is begin destroyed.
 If you need to do a clean-up, this is a place for you.
-* **ffw::GLFWRenderWindow::WindowCloseEvent** - This mthod is called when you click on the [X] button on the window.
+* **ffw::GLFWRenderWindow::windowCloseEvent** - This mthod is called when you click on the [X] button on the window.

 ```